skogsgren2/skogsgren2.github.io/_posts/2021-02-15-in-these-moments-of-writing.md

 **II**

-Like so the memory comes and goes \
-Through distant possibilities \
-Through close-by fears \
-Through cold-air nights \
-Through warm & sunny days \
-Through them all heavy smoke & beer \
-Like so the memory comes and goes \

 Sometimes you have reminiscence \
 To those thoughts from dark crevices \
 Who can ever forget those nocturnal smells? \
-Or those cries of hysteria pouring \
+Or those cries of hysteria pounding \
 From those booths of damp souls \
-Sway in the wind to obtain the key \
+You sway in the wind to obtain the key \
 For an evening of aimless dreaming \

 In the depths of a bus terminal \